The News (album)

-The News is an album by the Andrew Cyrille Quartet recorded in August 2019 and released on ECM in 2021.
+The News is an album by the Andrew Cyrille Quartet recorded on August 2019 and released through ECM on August 27, 2021.

 The quartet features guitarist Bill Frisell, David Virelles on synthesizer and piano, and bassist Ben Street—the same lineup as 2016's The Declaration of Musical Independence with the exception of Virelles, a last-minute replacement for Richard Teitelbaum, who was suffering from health problems at the time of the recording session, and who died in 2020.

 Background

 Cyrille had previously recorded "With You in Mind" for Low Blue Flame with Greg Osby, and for Us Free: Fish Stories with Henry Grimes, and Bill McHenry.
 The title track previously appeared on his 1978 album The Loop, and features unique sounds produced by a snare drum covered with a newspaper and played with brushes.

 Reception

 In a review for DownBeat, Ed Enright stated that the album "further cements [Cyrille's] legacy as a premier force in jazz improvisation over a span of some six decades," and commented: "You... feel the group's warm, wide-open, all-enveloping instrumental sound, and the music comes across as deliberate and free, never rushed."

 Mike Hobart, writing for the Financial Times, awarded the album 4 stars, and remarked: "Cyrille continues to adapt his polyrhythmic grasp of time, space and pulse to the demands of free jazz and structured composition alike."

 In an article for AllMusic, Thom Jurek wrote: "The News is a master class in the less-is-more approach to drumming as well as ensemble play.
 Brilliant."

 Writing for The Guardian, John Fordham commented: "Cyrille has learned all about jazz's rich complexities – and then sought to distil them into ever simpler essentials in projects of his own...
 Cyrille's hidden-hand presence is glimpsed in taps, ticks and quietly crisp cymbal grooves, hushed snare rolls and offbeat accents—and the whisper of brushes on a newspaper spread over the drumheads on the title track...
 Quiet, this News may be—but it's right up there among ECM Records' entrancing understatements."

 Ian Patterson, in an article for All About Jazz, called the album "a quietly seductive offering of real charm and deceptive depth," and wrote: "Cyrille is the dynamo that drives this quartet with his less-is-more vocabulary.
 His embrace of space, his nuanced choices of texture, tone and weight of pulse draw only the essential from Frisell, Street and Virelles.
 Not one note or sound from this most intuitive of quartets seems excessive."

 In a review for JazzTimes, Jackson Sinnenberg remarked: "Although they may at times evoke chaos, Cyrille and his group cohere better than ever.
 The News is a true quartet record, one that allows each musician's sound, compositional style, and sense of the world to shine through."